-In a stand mixer fitted with the paddle attachment, combine the Pie & Pasta Blend with the cultured butter and combine until the mixture looks like damp cornmeal.
+In a stand mixer fitted with the paddle attachment, combine the dry ingredients with the cultured butter and mix until the butter is the size of small peas.
 Add the eggs and mix just until the dough folds in on itself.

 Using a plastic pastry scrapper, turn the dough out onto a clean counter that has been dusted with glutinous rice flour.